hmgene/mudcookies/README.md

-## News
+## How to join
-Please contact me thru https://www.facebook.com/groups/koreanbioinformatics for joining or comments
+Use https://www.facebook.com/groups/koreanbioinformatics for joining or comments You will be able to add projects, codes, and documents.

 ## Our Vision